 If you’re buying your coffee beans from coffee roasters, or from speciality coffee websites or subscriptions, then you can skip past this section, as I’d be preaching to the converted.

 The second wave of coffee started in the 70s, when firms like Starbucks tapped into a new developing coffee culture.
-Second wave coffee was a lot more about the experience, that it was about the coffee itself, and the third wave of coffee came about in the 80’s beginning out as an exceptionally small niche of people who were a lot more interested in the coffee beans themselves quite than the coffee culture.
+Second wave coffee was a lot more about the experience, that it was about the coffee itself, and the third wave of coffee came about in the 80’s starting out as an really small niche of people who were a lot more interested in the coffee beans themselves quite than the coffee culture.

 The Espresso coffee Machine